iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 This is how it looks after adding line renderers; now we are able to visually separate nodes from each other at runtime.
 ![Line Renderers](https://github.com/iozsaygi/iozsaygi.github.io/blob/main/assets/imgs/tmacsirtsg/line_renderers.png?raw=true)

+Now that we have node generation and a way to visualize it at runtime, let's take a look at how we can place buildings on nodes by using raycasting.